DA0-DA0/kvpk/README.md

 No authentication is required.

-Get the list of UUIDs that have a key-value pair with the given key in the KV store.
+Get the list of UUIDs and values that have a given key set.

 #### Response